Kansas State University: Fortetropin resulted in decreased Liverpool Osteoarthritis in Dogs’ (LOAD) scores in geriatric dogs. Read study

 Kansas State University: Fortetropin® prevented atrophy of disuse and improved recovery from TPLO surgery.
 Read study

 University of California, Berkeley: Fortetropin increased rate of muscle protein synthesis by 18% in older adults.
-Ready study.
+Read study

 McMaster University: In a study involving the unilateral leg immobilization model in young men, Fortetropin supplementation prevented a rise in serum myostatin levels.
-Ready study.
+Read Press Release

 CANINE OSTEOARTHRITIS STUDY